Parent Guide to Child Care

 Daily Health Screenings

-- During the day, if campers/staff have temperatures above 100, they will be asked to leave and must be 72 hours fever free before returning to camp.
+- During the day, if children/staff have temperatures above 100, they will be asked to leave and must be 24 hours symptom-free before returning to YMCA programming.

 Outdoor Activities and Playgrounds